 CODY SMYTH: Nah, none of my footage is in the video.
 Funny enough the guys have never asked me to do any publicity shots or video for them.
 It always stayed personal and I shot what I shot when I could.
 Which in the long run maybe helped keep our friendship grounded.
-You know, I don’t know if I share that sentiment.
-I’ve taken so many photos in my life and they are all just a split moment of time.
-I still got a lot of memories floating around in there.

 A: Music is very important to us here in Manchester.
 There’s a story of you and the band hanging with the Gallagher brothers in Philadelphia, how did that come about?
 What did you make of them?

 CODY SMYTH: I have yet to get over to the UK and I would love to hit Manchester!
 Yeah I don’t know how they heard about the show, cause I don’t think the guys were signed yet and they were playing a tiny club in Philly where the entrance was in some alleyway.
 But they showed up and hung out after the show.
 Lots of drinking and other shit lol.
 Oasis played the big arena in Philly that night, so I can only guess someone in their camp told them the guys were playing.
 What a funny weird night…